Portsmouth, VA Personal Injury Lawyer

 Insurance companies make money by collecting more money in premiums than it is pays out in claims.
 As such, claimants should be careful about giving any information to the insurance company, as they often misconstrue statements that may make it more difficult to collect compensation.

 Additionally, injured parties should be wary about any quick settlement offers they receive from a defendant’s insurance company.
 These offers are designed to trick potential claimants into accepting far less than what their case is worth.
-As a result, injured parties should consult with an attorney in Portsmouth before accepting any settlement offer in a personal injury case.
+As a result, parties with bodily injuries should consult with an attorney in Portsmouth before accepting any settlement offer in a personal injury case.

 Speak with a Portsmouth Personal Injury Attorney Today